aosabook/500lines/event-web-framework/event-web-framework.markdown

 - loops to read characters from the input stream, and
 - returns the last character it read if it has read all of the available input.

 It also tracks any `\r\n\r\n` sequences so that we can later detect complete requests.
-Finally, if any error results, it returns an `:eof` to signal that `process-ready` should discard this particular connection.
+Finally, if any error results, it returns an `:eof` to signal that `process-ready` should discard this connection.

 The `buffer` type is a CLOS [_class_](http://www.gigamonkeys.com/book/object-reorientation-classes.html).
 Classes in CLOS let us define a type with fields called `slots`.
 We don't see the behaviours associated with `buffer` on the class definition, because (as we've already learned), we do that using generic functions like `buffer!`.